MoserMichael/my-notes/dev-gotchas.md

 - One is supposed to give a show while interviewing in the leetcode style, and that doesn't go well with looking for a solution to the problem.
     - (Maybe the reason is that I am just to slow at solving this kind of problems, at the moment)
     - Maybe the whole point is to go through the problem description and spell out a solution, before starting to code.
+    - another big issue: you are supposed to understand the problem description thoroughly before you start to code.
+That also means going through all of the example cases, asking questions about edge conditions, thinking before programming.
+I am more used to a hacky approach, my guess is that this doesn't go well with interviews.
+At least this is a chance to become better at it...

 So let's just follow the instructions!